embedly/embedly-docs/tutorials/start.rst

     <p style='width:500px; margin:0.5em 0; font-size:0.9em; text-align:justify; line-height:1.1; color:#333'>The Need 4 Speed: The Art of Flight A collection of shots from flights made during the 2009-2010 season by the talented group of wingsuit basejumpers, while flying the V3, Hybrid LD2/Trango rigs and testing several new V-series wingsuit prototypes around Europe.
 Feel the need.
 The need for speed!</p>
     </div>

 That rich HTML preview is called an **embed.** Embeds can contain any combination of text, images, audio, and video.
-With Embedly's API, you can add embeds to any web page or `mobile app </docs/mobile>`_
+With Embedly's API, you can add embeds to any web page or :doc:`mobile app </mobile>`_

 ..
 Embedly's API will handle any web address, but it yields the best results with queries to our |num_providers| `providers </providers>`_.